jpvantassel/python3-course/intro/installing_jupyter.md

 4. To run Jupyter in a particular directory.
 First, open a terminal in that directory then enter `jupyter notebook` into the terminal.
-A Jupyter notebook interface will then open shortly in a web-brower.
+A Jupyter notebook interface will then open shortly in a web-browser.
 Double-click any notebook (i.e., files ending in `.ipynb`) to begin.

 5. Enjoy!